Bronchiectasis

 About the event

-On World Bronchiectasis Day at 12.00 BST/13.00 CEST we will hold a special Question Time webinar featuring a panel of experts, including physiotherapists and individuals living with bronchiectasis.
-The panel will explore the theme “Airway Clearance” by answering questions submitted by our Bronchiectasis Patient Advisory Group (PAG) and attendees.
+On World Bronchiectasis Day at 12.00 BST/13.00 CEST we held a special Question Time webinar featuring a panel of experts, including physiotherapists and individuals living with bronchiectasis.
+The panel explored the theme “Airway Clearance” by answering questions submitted by our Bronchiectasis Patient Advisory Group (PAG) and attendees.

 Topics included: